dev-kl/video-id-kyc-trial-app/README.md

 # video-id-kyc-trial-app
-This repository contains codebase of trial app to integrate video-id-kyc android SDK.
+This repository contains codebase of trial app to integrate in sandbox environment of veri5digital's video-id-kyc android SDK.

-For ny query, questions or suggestion kindly drop a mail at "hello@veri5Digital.com".
+For any query, questions or suggestion kindly drop a mail at "hello@veri5digital.com".